-- 3.1 The Capital Strategy at APPENDIX A sets out the Council's framework for managing the Capital Programme including: - Capital expenditure, including the approval process, long-term financing strategy, asset management, maintenance requirements, planned disposals and funding restrictions. - Debt and borrowing and treasury management, including projections for the level of borrowing, capital financing requirement (Borrowing Need) and liability benchmark, provision for the repayment of debt, the authorised limit and operational boundary for the coming year and the authority's approach to treasury management. - Commercial activities, including due diligence processes, the authority's risk appetite, proportionality in respect of overall resources, requirements for independent and expert advice and scrutiny arrangements. - Other long-term liabilities, such as financial guarantees. - Knowledge and skills, including a summary of that available to the authority and its link to the authority's risk appetite. - 3.2 The key risks associated with the Capital Strategy are principally related to the investment in Property and its funding given this is planned to be funded through borrowing. - 3.3 The Council's Chief Financial Officer has assessed the current risk as material (yellow).
+- 3.13.
+The Capital Strategy is shown at APPENDIX B and sets out the Council's framework for managing the Capital Programme including: - Capital expenditure, including the approval process, long-term financing strategy, asset management, maintenance requirements, planned disposals and funding restrictions. - Debt and borrowing and treasury management, including projections for the level of borrowing, capital financing requirement and liability benchmark, provision for the repayment of debt, the authorised limit and operational boundary for the coming year and the authority's approach to treasury management. - Commercial activities, including due diligence processes, the authority's risk appetite, proportionality in respect of overall resources, requirements for independent and expert advice and scrutiny arrangements. - Other long-term liabilities, such as financial guarantees. - Knowledge and skills, including a summary of that available to the authority and its link to the authority's risk appetite. - 3.14.
+The key risks associated with the Capital Strategy are principally related to Investment in Property and its funding through borrowing.
+As the Council's Chief Financial Officer, I have assessed the current overall risk as a yellow or material level of risk.